PikeOS offers strict partitioning and strong separation to provide built-in Security by design.

 Due to its separation kernel approach, PikeOS is the first choice for systems which demand protection against Cyber-Security attacks.
 In addition to the broad usage within millions of IoT and edge systems, it has also been deployed within various high critical communication infrastructures.

 PikeOS brings together virtualization and real-time by means of unique and never seen before technologies.
-It allows you to migrate numerous complex embedded circuit boards in to a single hardware.
-It does not stop when it comes to new hardware concepts such as Big SoCs (Systems-on-a-Chip) with multiple heterogeneous processor cores.
-Finally, when it comes to certification, SYSGO offers you the right certification kit in order to help you facing the certification authorities.
+It allows the migration numerous complex embedded circuit boards in to a single hardware.
+Furthermore, new hardware concepts such as Big SoCs (Systems-on-a-Chip) with multiple heterogeneous processor cores are supported, as well.

-The PikeOS native API is primarily designed in order to build para-virtualized guest operating systems.
-It provides a small but complete set of low level system calls that are optimized for performance, robustness, Safety and Security.
+The PikeOS native API is primarily designed to build para-virtualized guest operating systems.
+It provides a small but complete set of low-level system calls that are optimized for performance, robustness, Safety and Security.

 ARINC 653 (aka APEX)

 The PikeOS ARINC 653 is built upon the PikeOS native API and provides a complete and fully functional APEX API target for Avionics systems, in particular with respect to Integrated Modular Avionics (IMA).

-The ARINC 653 guest operating system is certifiable according to DO-178C DAL A.
+The ARINC 653 guest operating system can be certified according to DO-178C DAL A.

 Our ELinOS distribution offers the most straight forward integration into a PikeOS virtual machine as well as dedicated extensions to directly use enhanced PikeOS features.
 Linux operating system partitions are often used alongside a POSIX or ARINC 553 partition, setting up an overall system with mixed criticality.
 The PikeOS hypervisor technology ensures that a running Linux has no impact on the certification aspects of an API with a higher degree of criticality.
 Linux operating systems can be run in hardware as well as para-virtualized mode.